DIY Polystyrene Ball Bird and How to Make Texture Paste

 How to make texture paste

 The additive you use will determine how rough or smooth the final effect will be.
-Play sand gives the texture paste a very rough, grainy finish, while with cornflour, baby powder, and starch the finish is smoother.
+Play sand gives the texture paste a very rough, grainy finish, while with cornflour, baby powder, and starch, the finish is smoother.
 You can even use cold charcoal ash.
 My favorite is Plaster of Paris.
-It has a slightly rough texture, dries really quickly and you can sand it afterward.
+It has a slightly rough texture, dries really quickly, and you can sand it afterwards.
 Most of our faux concrete creations are made using Plaster of Paris.
-To make the texture paste you’ll need a 1:1 ratio of glue to additive.
+To make the texture paste, you’ll need a 1:1 ratio of glue (the binder) to additive.

-If you’re mixing a batch of texture paste using Plaster of Paris, make smaller batches because it will dry out before you can use it all.
-The other additives stay wet and workable for at least an hour, or however long it takes your PVA glue to dry.
-Mix the glue and additive well.
+The measurements don’t have to be exact.
+I just eyeball it.
+If you’re mixing a batch of texture paste using Plaster of Paris, make smaller batches, as it will probably dry out before you can use it all.
+The other additives stay wet and workable for at least an hour or however long your PVA glue takes to dry.
+Mix the glue and additive well to form a thick paste.
 You’ll know it’s ready once the paste holds its shape.

 How to make a polystyrene ball bird